Tough c interview questions

 }

-Explanation: p is near pointer while type of pointer q will depend what is default type of pointer.
+Output: 2 (Dependent on the memory model).
+Explanation: The pointer p is a near pointer, while the type of pointer q will depend on the default type of pointer determined by the memory model.

 (4)What will be output of following c program?